3D Printing Technology Comparison: FDM vs. SLA vs. SLS

 Ultimately, you should choose the technology that makes the most sense for your business.
 Prices have dropped significantly in recent years, and today, all three technologies are available in compact, affordable systems.

-Calculating costs does not end with upfront equipment costs.
-Material and labor costs have a significant influence on cost per part, depending on the application and your production needs.
+Calculating 3D printing costs does not end with upfront equipment costs.
+3D printing material and labor costs have a significant influence on cost per part, depending on the application and your production needs.

 Here’s a detailed breakdown by technology: